 Amid an increasingly demanding economic and business climate, job placement support has become an important duty for universities.
 Kanagawa University makes efforts toward career design and job placement support from the early stages of students’ education, based on a clear understanding of the types of job candidates who are sought by employers, and who are in step with times.

 Kanagawa University operates a university-wide support system that incorporates career education within the framework of regular course programs.
-An integrated curriculum spanning the first two years of study aims to develop the personal qualities required to contribute to the maintenance of social structure, by equipping students with the convictions, norms, sense of responsibility, spirit of coexistence and contribution, and other capacities required of adults in society, and by imbuing students with the strength to achieve self-realization and their visions for the future.
+Career related courses that can be completed from the first year aim to develop the personal qualities required to contribute to the maintenance of social structure by equipping students with the convictions, norms, sense of responsibility, spirit of coexistence and contribution, and other capacities required of adults in society, and by imbuing students with the strength to achieve self-realization and their visions for the future.

 Kanagawa University welcomes students from all over Japan, many of whom hope to find work in their hometowns or other areas.
 The Career Counseling Department holds job search guidance and consultation sessions to assist these “U-turn” and “I-turn” job seekers, and has set up a section in the Career Counseling Department that offers access to recruitment magazines and job listings filed by prefecture.
 It also provides guidance on techniques for approaching the U-turn and I-turn support centers operated by prefectural governments.
 Finally, the office holds career forums in regions of the country that are highly represented in the student body.